TwilightZebby/TwiLite/README.md

 ### Temperature Conversion
 > [!NOTE]
-> Temperature Conversion Commands support being used in both Server-App and User-App contexts.
-So they can be used anywhere (including DMs/GroupDMs) depending on if you add TwiLite to a Server or to your account!
+> Temperature Conversion commands supports being used in both Server App and User App contexts.

 Useful for converting American temperatures (Degrees F) into more globally understood temperatures (Degrees C or K), or indeed the other way around.
 There are two ways to convert temperatures using TwiLite: